Gaiaocho/gaiaocho.github.io/_posts/2025-08-21-NRF52840-Power-management-and-Radio.md

 - NFCDT near field communication field detect can also be used as a wake up source.

 ### Radio System & BLE
-The 2.4GHz Radio rx is compatible with multiple standards such as 1Mbps, 2Mbps and Long Range BLE, including IEEC 802.15.4 and Nordic's proprietary 1 & 2 Mbps modes.
+The 2.4GHz Radio transceiver is compatible with multiple standards such as 1Mbps, 2Mbps and Long Range BLE, including IEEC 802.15.4 and Nordic's proprietary 1 & 2 Mbps modes.

 - Multi domain transceiver.
 - Low link budget plus low power operation
-- EasyDMA support makes it efficient at data interfacing say from `PDM -> RADIO -> External`
+- EasyDMA & PPI support makes it efficient at data interfacing say from `PDM -> RADIO -> External`
 - Automatic address filtering and pattern matching, this makes it easy to whitelist addresses and simplifies inter frame spacing. i.e it sort of has a known list of addresses and takes care of timing to the CPU has less work.